spark-redshift-community/spark-redshift/README.md

 ```

 If the column `a` might be better represented as a map
-(it only has keys corresponding to values where all the values are of the same type like String -> Int)
+(it only has keys corresponding to values where all the values are of the same type such as String -> Int)
-then a MapType can be provided as the schema and the value of a map's key `'hello'` can be queried like:
+then a MapType can be provided as the schema, and the value of a map's key `'hello'` can be queried like:

 ```scala
 import org.apache.spark.sql.types._